yori4242/yori4242/README.md

 ## About Me

 I am eager to contribute to the mission of transforming digital experiences for the future.
-My background in finance and marketing, combined with my advanced studies in business analytics and artificial intelligence, has equipped me with a unique blend of skills to tackle complex data challenges and drive insights.
+My background in finance and marketing, combined with my graduate studies in business analytics and artificial intelligence, has equipped me with a unique blend of skills to tackle complex data challenges and drive insights.

 ## Skills